The Jaket Foundation

 • Thomas V. Quirk - Vice President and CIO of Howard Capital Private Investment Advisors; Trustee

 No compensation is reported for trustees.
-The Grosses' philanthropic philosophy emphasizes partnering with "outstanding leaders with game-changing ideas that improve the lives of children and families in Massachusetts," as evidenced by their founding role in Strategic Grant Partners.
+The Grosses' philanthropic philosophy emphasises partnering with "outstanding leaders with game-changing ideas that improve the lives of children and families in Massachusetts," as evidenced by their founding role in Strategic Grant Partners.

 Application Process & Timeline